Orange Dreamsicle Cake

 - When thick, remove and cool.
 Place curd in an ice bath to speed up the process.

-- Meanwhile in a standing mixer, whip cream until stiff peaks form.
+- While orange curd is cooling, whip cream until stiff peaks form.

-- When cool, gently fold into whipped cream.
+- When curd is cool, gently fold curd into whipped cream.

 Orange Buttercream

-- Add sugar, vanilla, juice and rind and continue mixing until blended.
+- Add sugar, vanilla, juice and zest and continue mixing until blended.

 I’m in love.
 I think I just found my Easter dessert!